methods of planting are practiced in crop farming. These can be put

 planting.
 This page is about the first alternative methods as applied

 mainly to crops that can be grown from seeds.

-In general, a farmer who intends to raise a crop has to choose between these two planting methods: direct seeding and transplanting.
+In general, a farmer who intends to raise a crop has to choose between these two methods of planting: direct seeding and transplanting.
 To briefly distinguish, direct seeding means planting at the crop area with the use of seeds while transplanting is planting with the use of pre-grown seedlings or plants that had been propagated from seeds.
-Crop area is here meant to refer to any space intended for the permanent growing of crops for the purpose of harvesting some products.
+Crop area is here meant to refer to any space intended for the growing of crops for the purpose of harvesting some products.

 First, let it be clarified that crop plants which are normally grown from seeds can also be grown from seedlings, theoretically at least.
 In fact, corn (maize) grains at milking stage can be used as raw material to produce seedlings.
 By tissue culture techniques, the embryo can be extracted and used as propagule.
 Its application for commercial grain production, however, is another matter.